 The same provision of the customs code can be used to bring goods directly from China duty-free.
 But Canada’s proximity to the United States makes it possible to fulfill orders much more quickly – though same-day delivery isn’t offered.

 Products being shipped typically are low-cost, unbranded goods.
-Shoe-cleaner, toys and pillows, to name a few, are examples.
+Shoe-cleaner, toys and pillows are a few examples.

 “It’s random,” Page said.